-One of my favorite winter art projects for kids uses bleeding tissue paper to create a lovely swirl of snowy skies with just the right mix of color.
+One of my favorite winter art projects for kids uses bleeding tissue paper to create a lovely swirl of snowy skies with a very random blend of color.

 PREP: Cut watercolor paper to ATC size, if making cards (2.5″ x 3.5″)

 Cut blue and purple tissue to 1″ squares or smaller, approximately.

 1. Students draw an assortment of line trees on the bottom of their cards.
 Some should be large, some small.

 2. The sky is made from brushing water where it is desired, and placing an assortment of overlapping tissue squares on top.
 Let sit for about 5 minutes.

 3. Carefully remove the tissue squares.
 Let dry.

 4. Use a white Sharpie paint marker to add dots of snow in the sky.

 There are 200 fun and easy drawing tutorials made just for young artists in my giant How To Draw ebook.